I love beaches. Every time I have the opportunity to go to a new beautiful beach with azure water and white sand, I do my best to visit it.

-So, I’d like to share some of my favorite beaches here in the Caribbean region, including what makes them so unique to me.
+So, I’d like to share some of the best and most beautiful beaches in the Caribbean region, including what makes them so unique.

 1. The Baths, Virgin Gorda